vmware/vSphere-machine-learning-extension/docs/user-guide/tensorboard.rst

 .. image:: ../_static/user-guide-tensorboard-logDir.png

-Run the notebook, and navigate to "Tensorboards" from left toolbar on Freestone Kubeflow Dashboard UI.
+Run the notebook, and navigate to "Tensorboards" from left toolbar on Kubeflow on vSphere Dashboard UI.

 .. note::
     You may need to run ``pip install tensorflow`` to install TensorFlow package if you have not done so.